 Because angiomyxoma is so rare, there is less information than for more common conditions.
 Most of what has been written about angiomyxomas in medical journals describes individual cases.

 This makes it difficult for us to generalise here, because so few people have this condition.
 As with most very rare conditions, you are most likely to get reliable information from your own specialist.
-They are be able to talk to you about the different treatments and what is the best treatment for you.
+They can talk to you about the different treatments and what is the best treatment for you.

 You have regular follow up appointments.
 This is likely to include having MRI scans.